Menu

 The 2025-2026 Officers are Teresa Jacobs, President; Edwin Lott, Vice President; Bill Smith, Second Vice President; Secretary, Debbie Krauser; Treasurer, Nonda Meng; and Directors at Large: Julie Crump, Julia Houston, David Harris, Sharon Rigsby, John Kelley, and Tash Kelley.

-From the President
+From the President - March 2026

 Dear Members,

-Upcoming Franklin County Meetings and Events
+Upcoming Franklin County Commission Meetings

 Teresa